SimVascular/simvascular.github.io-archive/source/documentation/modeling/_thresholding.md

 	Press and hold the left mouse button at the point Move the mouse to scale the contour

+<font color="red">**HELPFUL HINT:** </font>  The control points may look too large or small in 2D/3D-view windows.
+You can change the size, to do it:

+	Select all the contour groups you want to change in Data Manager Right Click and click "Point 2D Size" or "Point 3D Size" Give new size in the popup dialog

 The contour may looks a little jagged, you can selecte the contour from the list and click the button "Smooth" to get a smooher contour.

  <figure>